RI POSSESSION WITH INTENT TO DELIVER MARIJUANA |

 CHARGE: FELONY POSSESSION OF MARIJUANA WITH INTENT TO DELIVER

-Campus security responded to a suite at a local college when a Resident Advisor reported the strong odor of burnt marijuana emanating from the suite.
+POLICE REPORT: Campus security responded to a suite at a local college when a Resident Advisor reported the strong odor of burnt marijuana emanating from the suite.
 Upon arrival at the suite, campus security encountered the Client and began questioning him.
 After campus security threatened to search the room, the Client turned over 55 grams of marijuana, plastic baggies and a digital scale to campus security.
 The local police were called and charged the Client with felony possession with intent to deliver marijuana.

 RESULT: AMENDED TO SIMPLE POSSESSION OF MARIJUANA and Filed for 1 year